kiritigowda/help/amdovx/README.md

 python AMDOVX-build.py -s [sudo password]
 ````

-3. AMDOVX-profile.py - This script downloads the caffe .models & .prototxt from a remote file server and runs every model with different batch sizes and dumps a output.log file.
+3. AMDOVX-profile.py - This script downloads the caffe .models & .prototxt from a remote file server and runs every model with different batch sizes and dumps an output.log file.

 usage: